ChainsAutomation/chains/README.md

 * symlink /srv/chains/lib/chains into your python site-packages dir
 * add /srv/chains/bin to your path
-* create /etc/chains/amqp.conf with the same content as your other nodes (host/port pointing to master)
+* create /etc/chains/amqp.conf with the same content as your other nodes (host/port pointing to master) The 3 first steps are only necessary because our setup.py is (probably, not tested) not working properly at the moment, sorry!

 # Chains intro